neil314159/portfolio-project-4/README.md

-### Class-Based Views
-* Django provides an implementation of generic class Views for Creating, Viewing, Updating and Deleting objects.
-If your model inherits from these classes, then the forms required for these user interactions are automatically generated and implemented, and the developer just has to provide a template to style the output and user interaction of these forms.

 ## Future Features

 There a number of potentially beneficial user features which were not implemented in this sprint.
 You can view the Kanban board for this project [here](https://github.com/neil314159/portfolio-project-4/projects/1) to see which items were left to be developed at a future date.